 The Council has interests in entities that have the controlling nature of subsidiaries.
-There are four trust funds (House of Industry, Norah Mavis Trust, Bedford Park and Grange Trust) which have their current assets, liabilities, income and expenditure disclosed within Note 44.
+There is one material trust funds, the House of Industry, which has its current assets, liabilities, income and expenditure disclosed within Note 44.

-The most significant transaction during 2019/2020 between the Council and these entities was a payment of £0.057 million to House of Industry for the rent of St Peter's car park (£0.057 million in 2018/19).
+The most significant transaction during 2020/2021 between the Council and this entity was a payment of £0.057 million to House of Industry for the rent of St Peter's car park (£0.057 million in 2019/2020).